-- (a) by delivering it to that operator; - (b) by leaving it or sending it in a prepaid letter addressed to such operator at his usual or last known residence; - (c) in the case of an incorporated company or body, by delivering it to their secretary at their registered or principal office, or by sending it in a prepaid letter addressed to the secretary at that office.
+- (a) by delivering it to that operator; - (b) by leaving it or sending it in a prepaid letter addressed to the operator at his or her usual or last known residence; - (c) in the case of an incorporated company or body, by delivering it to the secretary at the registered or principal office, or by sending it in a prepaid letter addressed to the secretary at that office.

-(2) Where a document is to be served on a food business operator under this Ordinance and it is not reasonably practicable to ascertain the name and address of the person on whom it should be served, or the premises of such operator are unoccupied, the document maybe served by addressing it to such operator in the capacity of occupier of those premises (naming them), and-
+(2) If a document is to be served on a food business operator under this Ordinance and it is not reasonably practicable to ascertain the name and address of the person on whom it should be served, or the premises of such operator are unoccupied, the document may be served by addressing it to the operator in the capacity of occupier of those premises (naming them), and-

-- (a) by delivering it to some other person at the premises; and - (b) if there is no other person at the premises to whom it can be delivered, by affixing it or a copy of it to some conspicuous part of the premises.
+- (a) by delivering it to some other person at the premises; and - (b) if there is no other person at the premises to whom it can be delivered by affixing it or a copy of it to some conspicuous part of the premises.